ParleSec/DIDentity/README.md

 - **Zero Hardcoded Secrets**: Complete elimination of hardcoded credentials using HashiCorp Vault
 - **Automatic Secret Management**: Dynamic generation and rotation of all service credentials
 - **Audit Trail**: Complete logging of all secret access and modifications
-- **Production-Ready Security**: Enterprise-grade secret management with fallback mechanisms
+- **Secuirity-Oriented**: Enterprise-grade secret management with fallback mechanisms

 ## Purpose & Motivation